juristr/juristr.github.com/content/blog/2022-03-29-react-cli-always-wanted-to-have.md

 ### Code Generators!

-One of the core parts of Nx are code generators.
+One of the core parts of Nx is code generators.
 As the name already suggests, code generators generate source code and configuration.
 That can range from a single React component file to an entire project with all that is needed.
 You basically already saw them in action when you created the initial project setup.
 But there’s more to explore!
 Every Nx plugin (e.g. `@nrwl/react`, `@nrwl/next`,...) come with their own set of generators.
 All of them are invoked with the `npx nx generate` or short `npx nx g` command.

 Let’s for instance generate a new component for our React application: